 Availability Open

-Group Size 14 Students & 2 Instructors Ages 17 - 22 ideal Covid-19 Vaccination Requirement Vaccination Required
+Group Size 14 Students & 2 Instructors Ages 17 - 22 ideal Covid-19 Vaccination Requirement Vaccination Strongly Recommended

-Optional College Credit Yes Start/Finish Start in Lima, Peru
+Optional College Credit Yes Start/Finish Start in Cuzco, Peru

 Finish in Quito, Ecuador